 You may be referred to Dr. Daher or Dr. Masi by your general dentist; however, we do not require a referral for a consultation.

 Misaligned teeth are often difficult to protect from cavities, tooth decay and plaque buildup as it’s very difficult to properly care for misaligned teeth.
 Gaps or tight spaces may allow for trapped food particles, which feed the bacteria on your teeth.

 No, nearly 25% of orthodontic cases are adults.
 If you have put off orthodontic treatment or if your smile has shifted out of place in adulthood, you have options to correct your

 As per the Canadian Association of Orthodontists, the best time for your child’s first visit to the orthodontist is by age 7.
 Many orthodontic problems detected early can be corrected through non-surgical procedures, such as Invisalign or fixed braces.

 Dr. Daher or Dr. Masi can determine from a brief initial consultation whether orthodontic treatment is required immediately, or in the future, and determine the ideal schedule to monitor your child’s growth and dental development.
-These visits are offered as a complimentary service.

 Service and Craft

 Above all else, the team of Certified Orthodontists stand behind the following values.